-STEWART: Our top story—you know what‘s always a great—a great exercise?
-Look at the difference between the top story on cable news and top story on the newspapers—you would have thought Juan Williams killed people.
+STEWART: Our top story—you know what‘s always a great exercise?
+Look at the difference between the top story on cable news and top story on the newspapers?
+You would have thought Juan Williams killed people.

 STEWART: It was—it was everywhere.
-And what it was—the reason why it was everywhere is because it feels so beautifully into the narrative of left and right, liberal/conservative.
-It felt perfectly into the only fight that they seem to feel matters.
+And what it was, the reason why it was everywhere is because it fellows beautifully into the narrative of left and right, liberal/conservative.
+It fell perfectly into the only fight that they seem to feel matters.
 And all I‘m saying is, that is, in many ways, a fun house mirror of what actually really matters.

-MADDOW: I went into this interview today with Jon Stewart with a handful of questions about the media and then I was going to say: Are you sick of talking about the media?
+MADDOW: I went into this interview today with Jon Stewart with a handful of questions about the media and then I was going to say: So, Jon, are you sick of talking about the media?
+You are?
 Me, too.
-Let‘s talk about Pakistan instead.
+Let‘s talk about Pakistan.

 But there was no getting sick of talking about the media.
-So, there was no talk about Pakistan.
+So, there was no Pakistan.

-But there was, however, an unexpected diversion into trying to understand George W. Bush.
+But there was an unexpected diversion into trying to understand George W. Bush.